shenef/Boktai-Speedrunning/src/zoktai/any.md

 Pick up the ![][icon_sunscreen] Sunscreen in the first main room.

-Proceed through the ↗️ exit, go past the iron block, then proceed through the door and take the platform.
+Take the magic circle and proceed through the ↗️ door.

-After the rooms with Zombies, proceed through the ↗️ exit.
+Proceed back to where you fought Durathror, then backtrack along the route you took the coffin through.

 Once outside, proceed through the first entrance.

 ### <span class="puzzle">Element Puzzle</span>